Navigation: THE ONDEMAND VERSION >

 Each user of this version for a given organization will have their own user name and password required to access the database.

-Like the Local Network and Remote Database versions, with this version there is only one copy of the database file, so there are no real dangers of users making independent changes to independent copies of it, that cannot then be merged.
+Like the Local Network version, with this version there is only one copy of the database file, so there are no real dangers of users making independent changes to independent copies of it, that cannot then be merged.
 (The Cloud Storage Service of the Standard version also eliminates that danger, though in a different way.)
 The OnDemand Version is accessible from any computer on which you have installed the small client program.

-The OnDemand Version of ACCOUNTS has the same price as the Local Network and Remote Database Versions, which is higher than the price of the regular Standard version, because they all allow you to have multiple users doing data entry simultaneously (at exactly the same time).
+The OnDemand Version of ACCOUNTS has the same price as the Local Network Version, which is higher than the price of the regular Standard version, because they all allow you to have multiple users doing data entry simultaneously (at exactly the same time).
 We have to pay a significant monthly cost for each simultaneous user of the OnDemand version, across all organizations using it, which is another reason for the higher price.

-Because the OnDemand Version involves a service (hosting the program and your database on remote servers), there is one significant pricing difference from all other versions except for Remote Database, which is that Annual renewals are required to keep using it after the first year.
-If you do not pay your renewal when your current annual support expires, you will lose access to your database until you pay again, after a 30-day grace period.
+Because the OnDemand Version involves a service (hosting the program and your database on remote servers), Annual payments are required to keep using it after the first year, unlike other versions for which you have not made a payment in 2022 or later.
+If you do not pay when your current annual support expires, you will lose access to your database until you pay again, after a 30-day grace period.

-Like all other versions except for the Remote Database version, the first user to start ACCOUNTS after you have made a payment will have to request an updated license key, so that the program knows your payments are up to date.
+Like all other versions, the first user to start ACCOUNTS after you have made a payment will have to request an updated license key, so that the program knows your payments are up to date.
 (It may also be automatically retrieved for you, rather than you having to request it and wait for us to send it to you.)

 Backups are routinely made by ACST of all of the contents of the remote servers, to protect against hardware failures etc. However, you should not depend on them for backups of your database - that is still your responsibility.
 You should set up a backup reminder frequency in the Backup/Restore ⇒ Backup Frequency and Options window.